dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 ### What factors are at play?

-In any interesting design, there are many factors that must be assessed and considered as a holistic whole.
-For collection expressions, the broad areas we want the land the feature are include, but are not limited to:
+In any interesting design, there are many factors that must be assessed and considered as a whole.
+For collection expressions, these include but are not limited to:

 1. Simplicity.
 Ideally the feature works in a fashion that is both simple to explain and simple for users to understand.
 Using some of our modern terminology, we'd like to avoid 'decoder rings' when people use it.